pqvst/hello/about.md

 ## My Setup

-I use a MacBook Pro (15-inch, 2018) running macOS Monterey (Version 12.6.4).
-It gets the job done, but I've also had quite a lot of repairs.
+I use a M2 MacBook Pro (14-inch).
+It's a nice upgrade over my 2018 MacBook Pro, which had quite a lot of repairs.
 See my [My MacBook Pro had over 10,000 USD in repairs](/2021/08/24/my-macbook-pro/) blog post.

 For Windows-only development work (and the [occasional game](/2021/10/02/running-rct-deluxe-in-parallels-on-mac/)) I use Parallels on macOS to run both Windows 10 and 11 (for testing).
 I'll also occasionally install a version of Windows 7 when I need to test installers or drivers.
+I haven't tried this since I migrated to Apple Silicon though.

 For Linux-only development and testing I use VirtualBox running various distros depending what I need to test.
 Usually a combination of Ubuntu, Fedora, or CentOS.